A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 for all $c \in H^k(\BSTOP \times K(\mathbb{Z},d);\Q)$.
 If $C(\pi_1(M))$ is finitely generated then the same statement holds integrally. \end{corollary*}

-For this results our new approach via block bundles seems essential, as the universal fibration with fibre $M$ (to which our algebraic vanishing result applies) need not have a fibre bundle representative.
-Since this corollary concerns \emph{all} tautological classes, not just those of non-zero degree, it has content even for the bundle $M \to *$.
-In this case it implies that the Euler characteristic $\chi(M)$ and all Pontryagin numbers of $M$ vanish.
+This result immediately implies the vanishing of all tautological classes of all smooth fibre bundles with fibres satisfying the hypotheses.
+Even if one is only interested in smooth fibre bundles, it seems essential to consider block bundles in order to prove it.
+This result concerns \emph{all} tautological classes, not just those of non-zero degree, which means that it has content even for the bundle $M \to *$. \begin{corollary*} Let $M$ be as in the previous corollary.
+Then the Euler characteristic and all Pontryagin numbers of $M$ vanish. \end{corollary*}

 The vanishing of the Euler characteristic in the situation of the corollary was obtained by Gottlieb in \cite{Gottlieb} by more elementary means, without assuming either conjecture.
-We believe that the vanishing of Pontryagin numbers is new; it means that $M$ represents an element of order at most 2 in the oriented cobordism ring.
+We believe that the vanishing of Pontryagin numbers is new; it means that $M$ represents a torsion element in the topological oriented cobordism ring and an element of order at most $2$ in the smooth one when smooth itself.
 This should be contrasted with Ontaneda's result mentioned above.
+Let us also mention that the result is trivial if an element of the centre of $\pi_1(M)$ can be realised by a principal $S^1$-action (e.g. $M$ a nilmanifold), but that this need not happen in general \cite{CWY}.

-The principal examples to which the corollary applies unconditionally are manifolds built as iterated bundles with fibres either non-positively curved manifolds or biquotients of Lie groups (that is manifolds of the form $\Gamma \backslash G / K$, where $\Gamma$ is a cocompact lattice and $K$ is a maximal compact subgroup).
+The principal examples for which we verify the hypotheses of the two corollaries are manifolds built as iterated bundles with fibres either non-positively curved manifolds or biquotients of Lie groups (that is manifolds of the form $\Gamma \backslash G / K$, where $\Gamma$ is a cocompact lattice and $K$ is a maximal compact subgroup).
 During the proof of the above theorem we will unearth slightly weaker finiteness conditions than Burghelea's that still allow the proof of vanishing of the Gysin map to go through.
 Chief among the examples we can cover this way is $S^1 \times M$, whenever $\pi_1(M)$ is a Farrell--Jones group.

 This discussion leads us to formulate the following \begin{conj*} Let $M$ be a closed, connected, oriented, aspherical manifold.
-If $\C(\pi_1(M)) \neq 0$ then
+If $\C(\pi_1(M)) \neq 0$ then, for any ring $R$,